 9. A homepage link titled "Limit The Use Of My Sensitive Personal Information" that points to a dedicated page for exercising this right.

-Let's recap what you need to know about the California Privacy Rights Act (CPRA).
+Let's recap what you need to know about the California Privacy Rights Act (CPRA) and how it amends the CCPA.

 - The CPRA builds upon the existing California Consumer Privacy Act, which applies to businesses that serve California residents and meet any of three thresholds (annual revenue, number of consumers served, proportion of revenue coming from selling personal data).